Traditional Futures vs. Crypto Futures - What Are The Similarities and Differences?

 When making investment decisions, it’s important to understand how money is changing and the options to keep your portfolio growing.
 A well-known trading technique, called futures trading, can be useful as it’s an option capable of keeping an entire portfolio afloat and even outperforming the markets in little time.

-From the first recorded futures trade in 1710 to today’s modern environment, which includes stocks and cryptocurrencies, futures trades have soared in popularity.
-The trading fundamentals behind crypto and traditional futures trades offer very similar attributes to investors.
-But just as there are fundamental differences between crypto-assets and stocks, there are also differences between traditional and crypto futures trades.
+From the first recorded futures trade in 1710 to today’s modern environment, which includes stocks and cryptocurrencies, futures trading has soared in popularity.
+The trading fundamentals behind both markets offer very similar attributes to investors.
+But there are important differences between traditional and crypto futures contracts.